JasonCB083/boilerplate-frontend-module-3/README.md

 ## Description

-Describe your project in one/two lines.
+React app with front and backend called playpix which combines the ability of a dating app and a sports app to meet friends or more!

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
--  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
+-  **Signup:** As an anon I can sign up in the platform so that I can start saving
 -  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Restaurants** As a user I can add a restaurant so that I can share it with the community
--  **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat
 -  **Search Restaurants** As a user I want to search restaurants by name so that I know if it´s already in the platform
--  **Add to favorites** As a user I want to add a restaurant to favorite so that I can save the restaurants that I liked the most
+-  **Add to favorites** As a user I want to add a profile to favorite so that I can save the profiles that I liked the most
--  **See my favorites** As a user I want to see my favorite restaurantes so that I can see the ones I liked the most
+-  **See my favorites** As a user I want to see my favorite profiles so that I can see the ones I liked the most

 ## Backlog

 User profile:
-- see my profile
-- upload my profile picture
-- see other users profile

 - list of events created by the user
 - list events the user is attending